Alan Hahn: Broadcasting career

 Hahn appeared as a regular guest on Knicks Night Live on the MSG Network in the summer of 2010 and was used as an occasional analyst on Knicks game broadcasts on MSG Network during the 2010-11 season.
-Following the 2011 NBA lockout, Hahn left Newsday and was hired by MSG Network to serve as studio analyst on all Knicks home and away games, where he works with fellow Long Islander, and former NBA All-Star, Wally Szczerbiak.
+Following the 2011 NBA lockout, Hahn left Newsday and was hired by MSG Network to serve as studio analyst on all Knicks home and away games, where he works with fellow Long Islander and former NBA All-Star Wally Szczerbiak.

 In 2012, Hahn was named host of The Mike Woodson Show, which airs weekly during the season on the MSG Network.
 Hahn also hosts a pregame segment, The Knicks Fix, which appears before every home game broadcast.

 Also that year, Hahn started appearing as a regular fill-in host on ESPN Radio in New York.
 In 2014, he teamed up with former New York Islanders goalie Rick DiPietro to form the "Hahn & Humpty Show", which began weeknights.
 The popular show was quickly moved up into a mid-day time slot and added former Super Bowl champion Chris Canty to form "Hahn, Humpty & Canty."
 The show was simulcast on MSG Network in the summer of 2016 and 2017.
-In August 2017, Hahn left the show to host his own daily show, "Hahn Solo," which aired evenings on the station.
+In August 2017, Hahn left the show to host his own daily show, "The Alan Hahn Show" which aired evenings on ESPN.

 In January 2020, Hahn moved back to the mid-day schedule to team up with former NFL linebacker Bart Scott for the "Bart & Hahn Show" which airs weekdays from 12-3 p.m. on ESPN Radio.
 The show was moved to ESPN Radio's national format on Jan.
 5, 2021.
 Hahn frequently fills in as host of "Keyshawn, JWill, and Max".
+Starting January 6, 2025, he became a co-host of Don, Hahn & Rosenberg, which airs weekdays in the 3-7 p.m.
+ET spot on ESPN Radio.

 Other sports media

-Hahn has written five sports books over his career, including the popular 100 Things Knicks Fans Must Know and Do Before They Die (Triumph, 2012), The New York Knicks: An Illustrated History (MVP Books, 2012), Bruin Redemption: The Stanley Cup Returns to Boston (F&W Media, 2011), Birth of a Dynasty: The 1980 New York Islanders (Sports Publishing LLC, 2004) and Fish Sticks: The Fall and Rise of the New York Islanders (Sports Publishing LLC, 2003), which he co-wrote with Peter Botte of the New York Daily News.
+Hahn has written five sports books over his career, including 100 Things Knicks Fans Must Know and Do Before They Die (Triumph, 2012), The New York Knicks: An Illustrated History (MVP Books, 2012), Bruin Redemption: The Stanley Cup Returns to Boston (F&W Media, 2011), Birth of a Dynasty: The 1980 New York Islanders (Sports Publishing LLC, 2004) and Fish Sticks: The Fall and Rise of the New York Islanders (Sports Publishing LLC, 2003), which he co-wrote with Peter Botte of the New York Daily News.

-Hahn appeared in the acclaimed documentary, Big Shot, which was directed and narrated by Kevin Connolly and was part of the ESPN Films 30-for-30 series in 2013.
+Hahn appeared in the documentary, Big Shot, which was directed and narrated by Kevin Connolly and was part of the ESPN Films 30-for-30 series in 2013.

 Awards

-In 2000, after his first year as a full-time staff writer, Hahn received Newsday's prestigious Publisher's Award for Sports Writing.
+In 2000, after his first year as a full-time staff writer, Hahn received Newsday's Publisher's Award for Sports Writing.